MicrosoftDocs/winrt-api/windows.system.threading/threadpooltimer.md

 Represents a timer created with [CreateTimer](threadpooltimer_createtimer.md) or [CreatePeriodicTimer](threadpooltimer_createperiodictimer.md).

 > [!NOTE]
-> The ThreadPool API is supported for desktop as well as Windows Store apps.
+> The ThreadPool API is supported for desktop as well as UWP apps.

 ## -remarks
 The [CreatePeriodicTimer](threadpooltimer_createperiodictimer.md) or [CreateTimer](threadpooltimer_createtimer.md) method can be used to create this object.